apache/servicecomb-mesher/README.md

 A service mesh implementation based on [go chassis](https://github.com/go-chassis/go-chassis).

+> Notice to contributors: this project is not active due to lack of maintainers.
+If you are interested in this project, please cantact us and we will help you to be a committer.

+> Notice to users: this project is not active due to lack of maintainers.
+Before we find enough resources, do not use this project if possible.

 # Why use mesher
 - any infrastructure: if you use ServiceComb as control plane, you can run on any infrastructure(docker, kubernetes,VM, bare metal).
 - service mesh and frameworks: